Structs

 Static Methods

 Static methods do not require a struct instance.
-Called on the struct type itself.
-It often used as constructor or helper functions.
+They are called on the struct type itself:

 }